-Transplant hospital staff may not leave the operating room without allowing the host OPO to package and label deceased donor organs, tissue typing specimens, and vessels as required according to this Policy.
-If a transplant hospital fails to comply with this Policy, or the host OPO must will be required to submit a report about the event through the OPTN Improving Patient Safety Portal.
+95 Transplant hospital staff may not leave the operating room without allowing the host OPO to package

+- and label deceased donor organs, tissue typing specimens, and vessels as required according to this - 97 Policy.
+If a transplant hospital fails to comply with this Policy, or the host OPO must will be required to - submit a report about the event through the OPTN Improving Patient Safety Portal.

-89 If a transplant hospital repackages an organ for transport, it must package, label, and transport the organ 90 according to the requirements in Policy 16 and immediately notify the host OPO of the repackaging.
+If a transplant hospital repackages an organ for transport, it must package, label, and transport the organ according to the requirements in Policy 16, except that the use of the OPTN organ tracking system is not required.
+The transplant hospital must immediately notify the host OPO of the repackaging.